 It all started with Astroman: that legendary testpiece with its infamous Enduro corner featuring thin hands that reach into the heavens.
 As a young chap on my first visit to the Valley, I was coming off a near onsight of the Naked Edge (read: a heartbreaking fall on a trivial move on the last pitch!) and was feeling confident in my burgeoning crack-climbing and gear-placing abilities.
-Learning of my ambitions to try my hands (pun intended) at what was once the hardest big wall free climb in the world and this being my first trip Yosemite, our guide, the renowned Rusty Reno, took me on a tour of the granite crack training routes.
-His intent was to demonstrate exactly what it meant to follow in the footsteps of John Bachar, Ron Kauk, and John Long.
+Learning of my ambitions to try my hands (pun intended) at what was once the hardest big wall free climb in the world and this being my first trip to Yosemite, our guide, the renowned Rusty Reno, took me on a tour of the granite crack training routes.
+His intent was to demonstrate exactly what it meant to follow in the footsteps of John Bachar, Ron Kauk, John Long, and other great climbers.
 He did so and we were humbled.

 As is often the case, the sting of failure was softened by the warm glow of a campfire and the resultant inhibition from gulping two-dollar wine.
-Despite Rusty’s best efforts to dissuade our ambitions, we decided to attempt the route, expecting at worst to take a few falls on hard sections, but finish in acceptable style.
+Despite Rusty’s best efforts to dissuade our ambitions, we decided to attempt the route, expecting at worst to take a few falls on hard sections, but finish in an acceptable style.
 Realizing that we were not going to understand the gravity of our decision without experiencing the route first-hand, Rusty obliged our persistence and agreed to attempt the route.

 The first time I saw the Enduro Corner, I was met by simultaneous feelings of fear and awe of the feature’s perfection and the impetuous excitement of tackling such a notable obstacle.
 Needless to say, that pitch ended the climb in fumbling with inept hand-jamming, uncertain gear selection despite the obvious and continuous crack size, desperate lie-backing, and eventual retreat followed by a drive across the Valley drowning our shame in windows down, stereo cranked Jimi Hendrix sing along.

 The following years would include intermittent bouts of crack training.
 I attempted to hone my skills at proven training grounds like the unforgiving granite of Vedauwoo, discontinuous and cryptic offerings along the Front Range, and the pump-inducing uniformity of Indian Creek sandstone.
-I had committed myself to learning the craft of hard crack climbing.
+I had committed myself to learn the craft of hard crack climbing.
 I would be ready the next time I faced the monster.
 But another attempt last May would yield only slightly better results.
 Let’s face it.
 A climber from Nebraska simply cannot get to enough crack climbing destinations with any kind of regularity to seriously develop his abilities.
-The solution is to apply the same principles that allows a flatlander to be proficient at sport climbing, that is indoor training, to crack climbing.
+The solution is to apply the same principles that allow a flatlander to be proficient at sport climbing, that is indoor training, to crack climbing.
 Enter the crack machine.

 As I said before, I am an engineer.
 Therefore, any construction project is, without fail, preceded by compulsive planning, hypothesizing, designing, redesigning, doubt, then more redesigning that really only leads to a slightly better idea of how to proceed than when I started.
 Regardless, I sketched up my design, calculated my material needs, and headed off to the hardware store.